maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 11.`\|`ITL`| :large_blue_diamond: :small_blue_diamond:

 Now the **SkyLight** is using the actual sky in the game.
 We can also use an **HDR** 360 capture to project instead.
 You can match real life locations really quickly this way.
 It will also affect the sky in the reflection.

+First you cannot have **Real Time Capture** as set to `true` as there is nothing *real time* about a 360 degree photo.
+Go to the **SkyLight** and select **Source Type** and set it to `false`.
+Then choose **Source Type** to be `SLS Specified Cubemap`.
+Now to get some cubemaps press the <kbd>Gear</kbd> button and turn on **Engine Content**.
+The only textures that will appear are HDR (so an image with greater than 8 bit per channel that is saved in HDR format, if using photoshop).

-Go to the **SkyLight** and select **Source Type** and  choose `SLS Specified Cubemap`.
-Adjust the **Intensity Scale** as the scene is too dark.
-Switch between the three HDR's and look how the ambient lighting changes brightness and color as well as the reflection changing.
+Switch between the different HDR's and look how the ambient lighting changes brightness and color as well as the reflection changing.
+Now go to the refleciton ball and do the same thing.
+Notice that it affects the sky being reflected into the scene!

 https://github.com/maubanel/UE5-Lighting/assets/5504953/289ef3d3-bbd3-4fdf-9f30-0c4c35ac2952